What is art therapy?

 In order to become a Registered Art Therapist (ATR) the ATCB requires the completion of master’s level education (including art therapy core curriculum and supervised practicum and internship experiences), as well as post-education supervised clinical experience.

 Today's art therapists come from a wide variety of educational experiences.
-A board certified art therapist is one who has passed a board certification exam, given by the Art Therapy Credentials Board (ATCB).
-This exam creates some uniformity in the scope of practice in the field of art therapy.
-In some states this exam is considered a licensing exam.
-At this time Oregon does not.
+A board certified art therapist is one who already is register and than also has passed a board certification exam (ATR-BC), given by the Art Therapy Credentials Board (ATCB).
+This exam creates uniformity in the scope of practice in the field of art therapy.

 The ATCB states: "The ATCB Board has established the following as related mental health fields: Counseling, Marriage and Family Therapy, Social Work, Psychology, Addictions Counseling, Psychiatric Nursing, and Psychiatry."